What are Falls, and Who Are the Elderly?

 Explaining the mechanics of a fall

-His spine has increased its curve as well as losing space between each vertebra.
-As the spine shifted forwards (see diagram below) this had the effect of moving his centre of gravity forward.
+His spine has increased its curve and lost space between each vertebra.
+As the spine shifted forward (see diagram below), this moved his centre of gravity forward.
 He needed a stick to increase the base of his feet.
-The wider his base the better his stability.
-His movements are plodding, and therefore slow.
-This means he can control his forward progression but he must concentrate carefully.
+The wider his base, the better his stability.
+His movements are plodding and, therefore, slow.
+This means he can control his forward progression, but he must concentrate carefully.
 Loss of concentration can cause a fall.

-His ear provides balance, but aging has reduced this information and he is deaf.
+His ear provides balance, but ageing has reduced this information, and he is deaf.
 Reflexes provided by his tendons are equally less effective.
 Information to the brain arrives from the tendon sensors.
 The speed (reflexes) of making adjustments is now slower.
-His eyesight is affected by aged macular degeneration so his peripheral vision is poor.
-His neck suffers from cervical spondylosis so it is stiff and movements are slow.
+His eyesight is affected by aged macular degeneration, so his peripheral vision is poor.
+His neck suffers from cervical spondylosis, so it is stiff, and movements are slow.
 Both knees have been replaced with new joints.
-Although he has moderate pain he copes with this.
+Although he has moderate pain, he copes with this.
 The surgery will have altered his joint awareness (proprioception).
-One foot is painful and therefore again so that there is a reluctance to respond quickly due to the altered sensory nerves in the sole of his foot plus discomfort.
+One foot is painful, and therefore, again so that, there is a reluctance to respond quickly due to the altered sensory nerves in the sole of his foot plus discomfort.

 With loss of spacial awareness, reduction of reflex conduction and poor muscle balancing in his posture, the process of wasting takes its effect.
 The upright posture of the younger man he was has altered.
 What a young person might consider easy, someone of older age will find more difficult.

-By twisting to see an object it is easy to see how balance is lost and recovery is poor.
+By twisting to see an object, it is easy to see how balance is lost, and recovery is poor.
 The injury awaiting will rely on the direction of contact, the forces involved in that movement and the surface against which the person falls.
-These are low impact forces and yet poor quality bone will yield at its weakest points; shoulder joint, clavicle bone, neck of the femur and through the hip joint.
-If an outstretched arm makes contact with the ground then the wrist and shoulder will fracture taking the brunt of that impact.
+These are low-impact forces, and yet poor-quality bone will yield at its weakest points: shoulder joint, clavicle bone, neck of the femur and hip joint.
+If an outstretched arm makes contact with the ground, then the wrist and shoulder will fracture, taking the brunt of that impact.

 Injuries

-Concussion, fracture, bleeding into muscle are all potentially serious.
-Recovery is very slow and even during recovery problems can arise.
+Concussion, fracture, and bleeding into muscle are all potentially serious.
+Recovery is very slow, and even during recovery, problems can arise.
 Hospitalisation is not ideal for the elderly.
-Hydration as in insufficient drink, poor eating habits and kidney problems can lead to confusion.
+Hydration, as in insufficient drinking, poor eating habits, and kidney problems, can lead to confusion.
 The brain is affected by these simple changes.
-In many cases falls lead to early elderly mortality and happen when in hospitals.
+In many cases, falls lead to early elderly mortality and happen when in hospitals.

 Things to check for with relatives

-Reaction to drugs and prescriptions should be checked.
+Reactions to drugs and prescriptions should be checked.
 Patients should take no more medication than required.
 An update on medical health is important.
 Eyesight and glasses should be managed through regular appointments with an optometrist.
-All old medicines and out of date food should be discarded.
-Small nutritious meals are important and plenty of water should be used daily to maintain hydration.
+All old medicines and out-of-date food should be discarded.
+Small nutritious meals are important, and plenty of water should be used daily to maintain hydration.
 Toilets should have easy access.
 Damaged paths and walkways should be repaired and made safe.

 Deteriorating medical problems

 Dementia, confusion and urinary tract infections.
-Poor mobility aids or lack in using such aids to prevent falls.
-Around the home all objects should be within easy reach and climbing onto ladders, reaching upwards, lifting heavy objects should all be avoided.
+Poor mobility aids or lack of use of such aids to prevent falls.
+Around the home, all objects should be within easy reach, and climbing onto ladders, reaching upwards, and lifting heavy objects should all be avoided.
 All elderly people need a network of friends and people around to help where family are not close.
 Contact through a reliable neighbourhood watch or emergency fall call buttons attached around the neck at least provide some comfort when people live alone.

 What can I do to prevent a fall?